 “The city is committed to empowering Chattanoogans with detailed high quality information about the issues affecting them and their community. ” said Tim Moreland, Director of Performance Management and Open Data.
 “The city’s open data program continues to see significant growth and if further matures into a well established community asset.”

-Highlights from the 2018 Open Data Report
+Highlights from the 2018 Open Data Report By the Numbers:

 - 283 City & Community Dataset Available on the Portal